 Before the onset of a seizure some people experience a sensation or warning called an "aura".
 The aura may occur far enough in advance to give the person time to avoid possible injury.
 The type of aura experienced varies from person to person.
 Some people feel a change in body temperature; others experience a feeling of tension or anxiety.
-In some cases, the epileptic aura will be apparent to the person as a musical sound, a strange taste, or even a particular curious odour.
+In some cases, the aura will be apparent to the person as a musical sound, a strange taste, or even a particular curious odour.
 If the person is able to give the physician a good description of this aura, it may provide a clue to the part of the brain where the initial discharges originate.
-An aura could occur without being followed by a seizure and in some cases can by itself be called a type of simple partial seizure.
+An aura could occur without being followed by a seizure and in some cases can by itself be called a type of focal seizure.

 Virtually everyone can have a seizure under the right circumstances.
 Each of us has a brain seizure threshold which makes us more or less resistant to seizures.
 Seizures can have many causes, including brain injury, poisoning, head trauma, or stroke; and these factors are not restricted to any age group, sex, or race and neither is Epilepsy.
-1 in 28 people will develop epilepsy some time in their life.

 Generalized absence seizures (formerly petit mal) are characterized by 5 to 15 second lapses in consciousness.
 During this time the patient appears to be staring into space and the eyes may roll upwards.